 Written by Heidi Wadsworth | 2nd August 2021

-One way to describe company culture is “how we do things around here” – and we all know first-hand that the past 18 months have had a profound effect on that.
+One way to describe workplace culture is “how we do things around here” – and we all know first-hand that the past 18 months have had a profound effect on that.

 If your teams have been working away from each other for the last 18 months, your culture may feel very different than it used to.